 - 1/2 tsp Turmeric Powder

-- Rinse the rice with water a few timesto remove the starch along with any loose husks and any dirt.
+- Rinse the rice with water a few times to remove any loose husks and any dirt.
 Even if your rice is clean, we recommend rinsing it like we Indians do.
 It removes the starch from the rice.

 - In a vessel, boil the water with salt.
 Once boiling, add the rice.